Lenaghan/Excel-Privacy-Macro/README.md

      Iterates through all combinations of the two columns Outputs name combinations to Sheet1 starting in column E
 2. ReplaceNamesWithFakes
-     First variable construcion hold the column where the names are (future update will include pop-up input instead) Script iterates through the cells in the column, replacing with rnadom names from the output of GenerateNameCombinations Starts at the second row that is not empty to skip header Allows for 15% chance of duplication of names Does not populate any cells that were empty
+     The first variable construcion hold the column where the names are (future update will include pop-up input instead) Script iterates through the cells in the column, replacing with random names from the output of GenerateNameCombinations Starts at the second row that is not empty to skip header Allows for 15% chance of duplication of names Does not populate any cells that were empty